edelvarden/material-fox-updated/README.md

 5. Save the file and restart Firefox to apply changes

+> [!NOTE]
-Using these custom css files can separate your changes from the source project and you can easily backup your files and don't worry about overwriting your changes if you want to update or reinstall the main files.
+> Using these custom CSS files can separate your changes from the source project.
+You can easily back up your files and not worry about overwriting your changes when updating or reinstalling the main files.

 #### Available variables